AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/mysql-triggers-usage.md

 >![WARNING]
 >
 >Adobe Commerce does not support any custom triggers in the Adobe Commerce database because custom triggers can introduce incompatibilities with future Adobe Commerce versions.
-Follow best practice in [Adobe Commerce Installation Guide > MySQL > General Guidelines](../../../installation-guide/prerequisites/database-server/mysql.html) in our developer documentation.
+For best practices, see [General MySQL Guidelines](../../../installation-guide/prerequisites/database-server/mysql.html) in the Adobe Commerce documentation.

 To prevent performance issues when using triggers, follow these best practices: